floeck/site/_posts/2021-08-10-This-ones-for-you.md

 I miss you leaning on me as you skated.

-I miss seeing those big georgeous eyebrows, dance around.
+I miss seeing those big gorgeous eyebrows, dance around.

 I miss the way you would squirm when I held you.